rahulrkr08/loopback-next/docs/site/LB3-vs-LB4-request-response-cycle.md

 Although LoopBack 4 uses Express as the HTTP server, it is not directly exposed anymore.

-Let's take a look at how the means of adding request/response infrastructure have changed in LoopBack 4.
+In LoopBack 3, Express middleware and routers, models, components, boot scripts, and remote methods are the ways endpoints can be created on the app.
+Let's take a look at how they have changed and how their functionality can be migrated in LoopBack 4.

 #### Express middleware and routers